 An Academic Test Run

-According to a recent report on TMCnet, one mobile phone provider is breaking through the ice and bringing the iPhone into the classroom.
-MacroSolve, a provider of mobile phone apps, has recently announced that they will be creating a new phone app that is specifically designed to make the job of educators a little easier.
-The app will be tested out by Edison Preparatory School, a public school in Tulsa, Oklahoma.
+According to a recent report on TMCnet, one mobile phone provider is breaking through the ice and bringing the iPhone into the Classroom.
+MacroSolve, a provider of mobile phone apps, has recently announced that they will be creating a new phone app specifically designed to make the job of educators a little easier.
+Edison Preparatory School, a public school in Tulsa, Oklahoma, will test the app.

-According to MacroSolve CEO and President Clint Parr, schools have an ever increasing need to connect within their own community.
-Communication lines between administrators, teachers, parents and students must allow for real time exchanges that keep everyone up on the latest happenings at individual schools and within the district at large.
+According to MacroSolve CEO and President Clint Parr, schools need to connect within their community.
+Communication lines between administrators, teachers, parents, and students must allow for real-time exchanges that keep everyone up on the latest happenings at individual schools and within the district.